cran/genMCMCDiag/README.md

 Consider the results of a multi-chain MCMC algorithm over a univariate space.
-The `genMCMCDiag` package provides a simple interface to retrieve traceplots, the effective sample size (ESS), and the Gelman-Rubin (GR) diagnostic.
+The `genMCMCDiag` package provides a simple interface to retrieve traceplots, the effective sample size (ESS), and the Gelman-Rubin Potential Scale Reduction Factor (PSRF).

 We demonstrate the usage of `genMCMCDiag` in this simple scenario, using the included simulated MCMC results `uniMCMCResults`.
-The output of `genDiagnostic` is a traceplot and tables containing the ESS and GR results.
+The output of `genDiagnostic` is a traceplot and tables containing the ESS and PSRF results.
 The method is set to ‘standard’ here as we don’t want to transform the data prior to running the diagnostics, as it is already univariate.